python/cpython/Doc/library/os.rst

    .. index:: single: user; id, setting

-   Set the current process' user id.
+   Set the current process's user id.
 Availability: Unix.

 .. placed in this section since it relates to errno.... a little weak